Smuggling & Product Piracy

 Cigarette smuggling is defined as the “undeclared import of products across the border,” because the goods can be sold at a lower price in the country of origin due to tax, customs, or other reasons.
 Product piracy, on the other hand, involves the counterfeiting of branded products.
 The importation of counterfeit or illegal goods into Germany poses a significant problem for many industries and is a major threat to millions of consumers.
 For decades, classic tobacco cigarettes have been among the most smuggled and/or counterfeited products in Germany.
 Criminals are drawn to the high profits that can be generateds due to the low manufacturing costs.

-Nearly every sixth cigarette consumed in Germany in 2022 was not taxed in this country.
+Roundabout every fifth cigarette consumed in Germany in the first half of 2024 was not taxed in this country.
 This is the conclusion of a representative survey of the cigarette industry ("Disposal Study").
 Since 2004, more than 12,000 empty cigarette packets have been collected monthly via disposal stations and, since 2014, additional packets via street collections in this progress study and evaluated by the market research institute Ipsos.
 The study set-up (methodology, sampling, evaluation) has been confirmed by the Hamburgisches Weltwirtschaftsinstitut (Hamburg Institute of International Economics) and the TÜV Berlin/Brandenburg also audits and reviews the study implementation.

-According to the KPMG Report, the black market for illegal cigarettes in the European Union had a total volume of 35.5 billion units in 2021.
-This corresponds to a solid eight per cent share of the entire cigarette market of the 27 EU member states and a total tax loss of approximately 10.4 billion euros.
-Additionally, every third cigarette illicitly traded within the EU was also a counterfeit.
+According to a KPMG Report, the black market for illegal cigarettes in 38 European countries had a total volume of 52.2 billion units in 2023.
+This corresponds to almost a ten per cent share of the entire cigarette market of the surveyed countries and a total tax loss of approximately 16.7 billion euros.

 Manifold consequences